Haggling isn't just reserved for fly-swarmed

 Sales staff have weekly, monthly or quarterly targets on the amount of warranties they can sell.
 Reaching this target's often crucial to them, so it gives consumers a real bargaining tool on products they're likely to flog warranties with.

-The best bit is you're free to change your mind within 45 days of purchasing under The Supply of Extended Warranties on Domestic Electrical Goods Order 2005, so buy the knocked-down item then cancel the policy for a full refund.
-(This applies to both service agreements and insurance products).
+The best bit is you're free to change your mind within 45 days of purchasing under The Supply of Extended Warranties on Domestic Electrical Goods Order 2005.
+So buy the knocked-down item then cancel the policy for a full refund.
+(This applies to service agreements and insurance products.)

 Don't fill the silence

-As negotiations come to a close, a classic salesman technique is staying silent.
+As negotiations come to a close, a classic sales technique is staying silent.
 They want you to accept the price just to fill the awkward silence.
-Make them fill it with a cheaper offer!
+Make them fill it with a cheaper offer.

 Flaws mean discounts